 Wood is divided into two kinds; hardwood and softwood, however the names do not always refer to its actual hardness or softness.

-All Charltons hardwood gates are made from Iroko: A kiln dried African Hardwood which is usually a yellow to golden or medium brown, with colour tending to darken over time.
+All Charltons hardwood gates are made from Iroko: A responsibly sourced kiln dried African Hardwood which is usually a yellow to golden or medium brown, with colour tending to darken over time.
 Iroko is a very durable hardwood which is hard wearing and resistant to decay.
-If left untreated the wood will gradually silver and can be prone to water marks.
-Although Iroko is a hardwood we would recommend treatment as per our care instruction (link below) to protect the wood and to extend the life of the gate..
+If left untreated the wood will gradually silver but can be prone to watermarks.
+Although Iroko is a hardwood we would recommend treatment as per our care instruction (click Here) to protect the wood and to extend the life of the gate.

 Please remember timber is a natural product.
 It is a hygroscopic material, which means it naturally absorbs and gives off water to balance out with its surrounding environment.
 As such can be subject to movement and weathering as it seasons.
 It is quite common for small splits (shakes) to occur during drying and also warping when timber is allowed to dry too rapidly.
 This is nature at work and should not be considered a fault.
 This is normally not detrimental and in all but extreme cases will rectify as humidity rises.